Dr Adam Behr

 - An examination of the musical components of UK General Election Campaigns.

 Previous work includes:

 - From Pub to Stadium: The ecology of public and commercial investment in British live music venues.
 (Part of the AHRC's Cultural Value Project)

 - The cultural value of live music: A Case Study of Enthusiast, State-funded, and Commercial Events at the Queen's Hall (Part of the AHRC's Cultural Value Project).

 - Scotland On Tour: Strategies for Promoting the Scottish Music Industry Within and Outwith Scotland.
 (AHRC Cultural Engagement Fellowship)

 - An investigation and typology of Edinburgh's open mic nights.

 - The social dynamics of rock bands

-- Borrowed stories and narrative in the work of Kate Bush
+- Stephanie Naisbett: The role of narrative in the work of Kate Bush

 - Behr A, Brennan M, Cloonan M, Frith S, Webster E. Live Concert Performance: An Ecological Approach.
 Rock Music Studies 2016, 3(1), 5-23.